-- The amendment modifies the disclosure requirements on fair value measurements under ASC 820 based on concepts in the Concepts Statement, including the consideration of costs and benefits. - The following disclosure requirements were removed from ASC 820: - o The amount and of and reasons for transfers between L1 and L2 of the fair value hierarchy - o The policy for timing of transfers between levels - O The valuation process for L3 fair value measurements - For non-public entities, the changes in unrealized gains and losses for the period included in earnings for recurring L3 fair value measurements held at the end of the reporting period - The following disclosure requirements were modified in Topic 820: - In lieu of a roll forward for Level 3 fair value measurement, a non-public entity is required to disclose transfers into and out of Level 3 assets and liabilities - For investments in certain entities that calculate net asset value, an entity is required to disclose the timing of liquidation of an investee's assets and the date when restrictions from redemption might lapse only if the investee has communicated the timing
+Disclosure Framework - • The amendment modifies the disclosure requirements on fair Effective Ginnie Mae current

+disclosure requirements on fair October 2019 accounting for fair

+Changes to the value measurements under value

+Disclosure ASC 820 based on concepts in measurements is

+Requirements for the Concepts Statement, not affected by this

+Fair Value including the consideration of standard update.

+Measurement costs and benefits.
+Certain disclosure

+(ASU 2018-13) • The following disclosure requirements,

+Issued requirements were removed which would not

+August 2018 from ASC 820: affect Ginnie Mae

+• The amount and of and in the current year,

+reasons for transfers will be updated in

+between L1 and L2 of the Ginnie Mae's fair

+fair value hierarchy value policy once

+• The policy for timing of the standard

+transfers between levels updated is

+• The valuation process for effective.

+L3 fair value

+measurements

+• For non-public entities, the

+changes in unrealized gains

+and losses for the period

+included in earnings for

+recurring L3 fair value

+measurements held at the

+end of the reporting period

+• The following disclosure

+requirements were modified in

+Topic 820:

+• In lieu of a roll forward for

+Level 3 fair value

+measurement, a non-public

+entity is required to

+disclose transfers into and

+out of Level 3 assets and

+liabilities

+• For investments in certain

+entities that calculate net

+asset value, an entity is

+required to disclose the

+timing of liquidation of an

+investee's assets and the

+date when restrictions from

+redemption might lapse

+only if the investee has

+-

+communicated the timing